History

 1850 - The city of Albany bought what is now Tivoli Lake Preserve from a Dutch land baron, at which time it built a dam on the Patroon Creek to create a reservoir.

 Early 1900s - The city had enough other sources for its water supply, and the area became (not for the first time) a dumping ground for trash and polluted water.
-At one point the creek ran red from the discharge from Tobin Packing Company and other slaughterhouses upstream.
-(The “Tobin” sign can still be seen high above Interstate 90.)
+At one point the creek ran red from the discharge from Tobin Packing Company and other sources of pollution upstream.

 1957 - The city decided (also not for the first time) to revitalize the area by creating, for the school district, the “Tivoli Lakes Nature Study Sanctuary,” where students from the adjacent Philip Livingston Junior High School learned gardening, biology, art, and homemaking.